-One of the most convenient methods to find yourself a parking spot is none other than Way.com.
+One of the easiest options for hassle-free parking at SFO Airport is the Way.com website and app.
 This easy-to-use online platform makes life more convenient.
 There is a selection of parking available for purchase online through this website.
-Just use any mobile device browser, your desktop browser or even the Way.com app to book your parking spot before you even get there.
+Just use any mobile device browser, your desktop browser, or even the Way.com app to book your parking spot before you even get there.

 San Francisco Airport Parking Maps

 San Francisco Airport Parking Information, Discounts, and SFO Parking Coupons